Aalto5G/RealmGateway/README.md

-# Customer Edge Switching / Realm Gateway
+# Realm Gateway

 ## Requirements

-This version of Customer Edge Switching v2.0 has been developed under Ubuntu 16.04 and python3 for asynchronous calls.
+This version of Realm Gateway has been developed under Ubuntu 16.04 with python3 for asynchronous operations.

-This repository contains a submodule.
-Clone with ```git clone ssh://git@gitlab.cloud.mobilesdn.org:60022/CES/customer_edge_switching_v2.git --recursive```
+This repository contains submodules.
+Clone with ```git clone $REPOSITORY_URL --recursive```

 ## Install package dependencies